 Once you have noted all the information youll want to:

 - Contact emergency services if anyone has been injured

 - Call the police to report the accident

 - If there are any witnesses get as much information from them as you can and make sure they provide the same accurate information to the authorities

 You will need to handle a hit and run accident just as you would any other accident so its important to note as much information about the incident as you can.

 Since 1981, Greg Monforton and Partners have been helping drivers involved in auto accidents get the legal assistance they need.
 If you've been injured in a hit and run accident we can help you get the justice you deserve.

-With offices in Windsor and Essex County, Monforton and Partners also proudly serve the following Ontario areas:
+With an office in Windsor, Greg Monforton and Partners also proudly serve the following Ontario areas: